Comment on page

 When the ActiveProfile changes, all the [ResponsiveProperties] are updated with the value their value associated to the Client Profile.
 For example, the Visible property or a button can hold the value true when the Client Profile is "Default" and the value false when the Client Profile is "Galaxy Tablet", or the Display property of a Button or TabControl can be Both on Desktops and Icon on Phone devices.

-You can define your custom client profiles by adding the _ClientProfiles.json _file to the project.
-Click Add -> New Item, select Wisej 2 and select ClientProfiles:
+You can define your custom client profiles by adding the ClientProfiles.json file to the project.
+Click Add -> New Item, select Wisej.NET 3 and select ClientProfiles:

-It will add the file ClientProfile.json containing the pre-configured profiles:
+It will add the file ClientProfiles.json containing the pre-configured profiles:

 * Client Profiles